What Business Owners Can And Can’t Do: Google Review Policy

 After providing customers with a service, simply ask them politely whether they wouldn’t mind writing a review for your business.

 Alternatively, you can hand your customers a card with your Google Business Profile URL, display a “Find us on Google” banner in your store, or include your Google Business Profile URL on customer receipts.
+The Google Marketing Kit even contains customizable assets you can download (go here to learn how to get a “Review Us On Google” Sticker).

 2) You Can Reply To All Google Reviews